YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 ---
 ## Assessment of Missingness

-In our cleaned dataset, only the `rating` column has missing values, so we decided to investigate the factors that could be affecting the missingness of users' ratings on certain recipes.
+In our cleaned dataset, only the `'rating'` column has missing values, so we decided to investigate the factors that could be affecting the missingness of users' ratings on certain recipes.

 ### NMAR Analysis

-We believe that the missingness of `rating` is NMAR (Not Missing At Random), because, given a one to five grading scale range, if people choose not to fill in the stars, it is highly likely they believe this recipe does not deserve even a single star.
-That is, the missingness in the `rating` column reflects the user's extreme dissatisfaction with the recipe.
+We believe that the missingness of `'rating'` is NMAR (Not Missing At Random), because, given a one to five grading scale range, if people choose not to fill in the stars, it is highly likely they believe this recipe does not deserve even a single star.
+That is, the missingness in the `'rating'` column reflects the user's extreme dissatisfaction with the recipe.

 To better understand and capture the users' satisfaction levels, we can introduce an additional feature in the comments section, allowing users to choose from options like "Recommended," "Meh," and "Do Not Recommend."
 This approach could provide more insight into users' levels of satisfaction with the recipes.